 From where does IOSEA get its resources to operate?

 All of the IOSEA operating costs are met by voluntary contributions of the Signatory States.
-Over the years, the Governments of Australia, France, South Africa, United Kingdom and United States have been consistent contributors to the IOSEA Trust Fund; and more recently a number of other countries (eg. India, Mauritius, Myanmar, Oman, Thailand) have pledged funds as well.
-There has also been, on a case by case basis, separate fund-raising for specific projects and activities as well.
+Over the years, the Governments of Australia, France, South Africa, United Kingdom and United States have been consistent contributors to the IOSEA Trust Fund; and a number of other countries (eg. India, Mauritius, Mozambique, Myanmar, Oman, Thailand) have contributed funds as well.
+There has also been, on a case by case basis, separate fund-raising for specific projects and activities.

 Potential for additional private sector financial support – for example with the fisheries and tourism industries – is largely untapped; and more concerted fund-raising could be contemplated if additional (human) resources were available to the Secretariat.